Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 <!-- - Describe why your solution is going to adequately solve this problem. -->

 <!-- This section should be 2-3 paragraphs long. -->
-We are planning to build a bridge between Filecoin and Substrate-based networks that utilize [FVM](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/).
+We are planning to build a bridge between Filecoin and Substrate-based networks that utilizes [FVM](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/).

 Initially, the bridge will allow FIL transfers across blockchains, then at a later point, with FVM contracts available, it will be possible to delegate contract calls across chains.